SPONSORED SCIENTIFIC RESEARCH PROGRAM

 Brand products.
 The present results suggest that replacing modern wheat with a diet with KAMUT®

-We have four major projects planned or underway in this important area of research.
+We have the first paper published and two major projects planned or underway in this important area of research.

 6D(II).
 Heart Disease: This study being conducted by the Careggi University Hospital in Florence will study the progression of symptoms of chronic heart disease comparing patients eating KAMUT® Brand grain and those eating modern wheat.
 This study is being conducted in 2013 – 2014.